We share 14 things to do in Edmundston, New Brunswick, covering outdoor adventure, history and culture, great food, and family-friendly activities.

 Acadie gourmet covers everything from buckwheat (essential for ployes) to maple products to meat and cheese.
-We’ll go into greater detail about many of Acadie Gourmet’s designated regional products and restaurants in our upcoming articles so stay tuned.
+We go into greater detail about many of Acadie Gourmet’s designated regional products and restaurants in our other Edmundston articles.

 As you can see, Edmundston and Madawaska County truly offer something for every style of traveller.
 Don’t miss out on this little gem of a region in northern New Brunswick and stay tuned for more from culinary Edmundston coming soon.